Dimensionless quantity

-Dimensionless quantities, or quantities of dimension one, are quantities implicitly defined in a manner that prevents their aggregation into units of measurement.
-Typically expressed as ratios that align with another system, these quantities do not necessitate explicitly defined units.
+Dimensionless quantities, or quantities of dimension one, are quantities with no associated units of measurement.
+These may be ratios of quantities with the same physical units or ratios of dimensionally equal products with identical units.
 For instance, alcohol by volume (ABV) represents a volumetric ratio; its value remains independent of the specific units of volume used, such as in milliliters per milliliter (mL/mL).

+The International Organization for Standardization calls a physical quantity with units of 'one' a characteristic number.

-The number one is recognized as a dimensionless base quantity.
+The number one has been suggested as a dimensionless base quantity.
 Radians serve as dimensionless units for angular measurements, derived from the universal ratio of 2π times the radius of a circle being equal to its circumference.

-Dimensionless quantities play a crucial role serving as parameters in differential equations in various technical disciplines.
-In calculus, concepts like the unitless ratios in limits or derivatives often involve dimensionless quantities.
-In differential geometry, the use of dimensionless parameters is evident in geometric relationships and transformations.
 Physics relies on dimensionless numbers like the Reynolds number in fluid dynamics, the fine-structure constant in quantum mechanics, and the Lorentz factor in relativity.
-In chemistry, state properties and ratios such as mole fractions concentration ratios are dimensionless.
+In chemistry, state properties and ratios such as mole fractions (as concentration ratios) are dimensionless.
+Mathematics texts commonly omit units, making quantities like area and length appear to be dimensionless.